LatanaTech/retry_it/README.md

              RetryIt::DEFAULT_TIMEOUT_S
 * `logger`: A Logger object.
 If provided, when a retry occurs, an info-level message will be logged.
+* `on_error`: A Proc that is called whenever a retryable error occurs.
+The Proc is passed the raised error object.
 * `should_retry_proc`: A Proc that can be used to more finely control when a retry occurs.
 The Proc is given one parameter: the Exception object.
 The Proc must return a boolean value.